CAHLR/OATutor/README.md

 8. In `/src/config/skillModel.js`, tag each problem with the appropriate skills
 9. If the skill does not already exist in `bktParams`, add its BKT parameters in the appropriate `config/bktParams` files

+### Types of problems
+* `TextBox` : Box for student to enter answer.
+3 different types of answers are supported: Algebraic, String, Numeric.
+Algebraic will simplify numeric expressions, numeric checks numeric equivalence, string requires answers to exactly match.
+* `MultipleChoice`: List choices as `choices: ["Choice A", "Choice B"]`, must have `answerType: "string"`

 ### Example Directory Structure
 ```
 ProblemPool